History of medicine in the United States

-The history of medicine in the United States encompasses a variety of approaches to health care in the United States spanning from colonial days to the present.
-These interpretations of medicine vary from early folk remedies that fell under various different medical systems to the increasingly standardized and professional managed care of modern biomedicine.
+The history of medicine in the United States encompasses a variety of approaches to health care in the United States spanning from the home remedies of the colonial days to the present formalization of modern biomedicine.
+This history also consists of systemic medical abuse inflicted onto marginalized communities as a result of eugenics and scientific racism, starting from the 18th century.
+The medical history in the United States also includes the work of midwives and nurses.

 Colonial Era

 At the time settlers first came to the United States, the predominant medical system was humoral theory, or the idea that diseases are caused by an imbalance of bodily fluids.
 Settlers initially believed that they should only use medicines that fit in this medical system and were made out of "such things only as grown in England, they being most fit for English Bodies," as said in The English Physitian Enlarged, a medical handbook commonly owned by early settlers.
 However, as settlers were faced with new diseases and a scarcity of typical plants and herbs used to make therapies in England, they increasingly turned to local flora and Native American remedies as alternatives to European medicine.
 The Native American medical system typically tied the administration of herbal treatments with rituals and prayers.
-This inclusion of a different spiritual system was denounced by Europeans, in particular Spanish colonies, as part of the religious fervor associated with the Inquisition.
 Any Native American medical information that did not agree with humoral theory was deemed heretical by Spanish authorities, and tribal healers were condemned as witches.
 In English colonies on the other hand, it was more common for settlers to seek medical help from Native American healers.